-- 80% of Fast Movers report their organisation’s agility has improved
+80% of Fast Movers report their organization’s agility has improved

 Cloud automation bolsters business innovation

 The use of cloud technologies to automate legacy applications and IT operations is resulting in business benefits beyond the bottom-line of revenue and profitability.
 Fast Movers deploy code twice as often as the followers.
 An even more select 5% of Fast Movers deploy code continuously.
 Capgemini’s 2017 research report, Cloud native comes of age, showed the proportion of new enterprise applications that are cloud native will more than double by 2020 in a bid to improve agility.
 However, today’s report goes further, highlighting that cloud automation is driving acceleration and agility.

 Furthermore, fast moving firms see cloud automation as more than a cost-cutting or efficiency exercise; 75% of Fast Movers have attempted to use cloud automation to innovate their business models.
 Over eight in ten firms report that their customer experience has benefitted as a result.

 Jonathan Miranda, Manager at Cisco IT Infrastructure Group, said, “We’re already seeing the rewards from our provisioning at Cisco being almost completely automated.
 The next step is to transition our systems from being automated to being intelligent.
 This means that, instead of having users provision with the click of a button, as is the case today, the applications will themselves start thinking about when they need capacity and when to pull the triggers.
 A combination of artificial intelligence (AI) and technologies such as containerization creates these capabilities.”

 Surviving the skills shortage